OLC Innovate 2023 Program

 In Taiwan, Native Languages become a new mandatory subject from grade 1 to 12 starting in 2022.
 This study examines the technical, pedagogical, and content knowledge (TPACK) of Taiwanese native language teachers (NLTs).
 Used the Delphi method, Exploratory Factor Analysis (EFA), Confirmatory Factor Analysis (CFA), and Structural Equation Modeling (SEM), the NLTs’ competency of teaching with technology was uncovered.

-Join us to learn how to leverage writing and research resources by embedding them in the curriculum to support nontraditional students, foster an equitable online environment, and cultivate a Culture of Care.
-A fun, virtual Jeopardy game will kick off the presentation, so come ready to play!
+Join us for an interactive experience supporting nontraditional online students with writing and research skills.
+Learn how we leverage embedded writing and research resources in the curriculum to support nontraditional student outcomes, foster an equitable online environment, and cultivate a Culture of Care.

 Evolution occurs in response to a multitude of external and internal shaping forces.
 As a new instructional design team entering an untouched landscape of online program design for our university, our design processes inevitably evolved.
 Hear how we adapted every term to keep collaboration central and connect over common experiences.